 We replaced the original Metropol Blue convertible top with a correct OEM replacement with a proper plastic window two years ago.
 In addition to the static pictures, the following video shows the correct up and down operation of the top.

-The 16″ five-spoke wheels that came standard are a rare site as most owners upgrade to a larger size.
+The 16″ five-spoke wheels that came standard are a rare sight as most owners upgrade to a larger size.
 There are only slight blemishes on each wheel that have been properly addressed.
 Each wheel features one locking nut with the original key kept in the Boxster’s Tool Kit.

 The picture below provides a glimpse into the often hidden engine bay that we keep detailed as a tie-breaker when entered into Concour events.
 The 30 second video below that provides a sample cold start-up after sitting idle for two days: